Submission Guidelines

 Published stories remain available in the archive indefinitely.
 Reasonable requests for removal will be honored.

 We pay a minimum of $10 for artwork, $10 for fiction up to 10,000 words and $20 for fiction more than 10,000 words.
-Originals and reprints receive the same rate.
-In some cases we pay more than the minimum; this depends on subscription revenues received during the month your story appears.
-In addition to monetary payment, published authors also have access to a complimentary six-month subscription.
+Reprints receive the same rate.
+In some cases we pay more than the minimum; this depends on subscription revenues received during the month your work appears.
+In addition to monetary payment, contributors also have access to a complementary six-month subscription.

 AI Policy

-However, we recognize that generative AI can be used in ways that support, rather than supplant, human creativity.
-We do not require authors or artists to disclose their use of (or abstention from) AI tools.
+However, we recognize that generative AI can be used in ways that support, rather than supplant, human creativity and judgment.
+We have no prejudice against the use of AI tools for discrete writing steps like research, brainstorming, grammar or continuity checking, simulated reader feedback, or Seventh Sanctum-style generation tasks.
+We do not require contributors to disclose their use of (or abstention from) any tool, including AI tools.

-Some things we’d like to see more of: Romantic suspense with Gothic tropes (think Barbara Cartland).
-Sympathetic vampires (think Anne Rice or Dark Shadows).
-Horror mysteries with non-supernatural solutions (think John Dickson Carr).
+Some things we’d like to see more of: Gothic romance.
+Sympathetic vampires.
+Horror mysteries with non-supernatural solutions (but think John Dickson Carr, not Scooby-Doo).

 Including, but no limited to, unsolicited submissions